haoxins/haoxins.github.io/2022/programming-rust-2nd.md

 - `?` also works similarly with the `Option` type.
-  - In a function that returns `Option`, you can use `?` to unwrap a value and return early in the case of None:
+  - In a function that returns `Option`, you can use `?` to unwrap a value and return early in the case of `None`:

 ```rust
 let weather = get_weather(hometown).ok()?;